 In accordance with 40 CFR § 51.308(f), states must address regional haze in each Class I area located within the state and in each Class I area located outside the state which may be affected by emissions from within the state.
+An analysis of which Class I Areas are affected by emissions from within South Dakota is found in later sections of the SIP.
 There are 156 national parks and wilderness areas in the nation that are considered Class I areas in the Clean Air Act (see Figure 1-1).
 South Dakota is home to two of the 156 national parks and wilderness areas.
 They are the Badlands National Park and the Wind Cave National Park.